BhardwajArjit/Gesture-Volume-Control/README.md

 To make the conversion use the interp method from numpy library, keeping in mind the ranges that you have got.

-If you want to display the volume bar, you can do this by calling the rectangle method of opencv library and give the desired dimensions to it.
+If you want to display the volume bar, you can do this by calling the rectangle method of opencv library and giving the desired dimensions to it.

 Congrats you have made the project to change the volume using your hands!!